mverleg/silk/README.md

 Status
 -------------------------------

 Version 0.1 of the schema, and accompanying Java gson objects, are available.
-However, this is still experimental, and there is no other tooling support yet.
+However, this is still experimental, and there is little tooling support yet.

 Uses
 -------------------------------